How Can You Tell If A Propane Tank Is Empty Without A Gauge

 How do you tell if you’re out of propane in your house?

 If you’re unsure whether or not your propane tank is full, check to see if the propane heater is on.
-If it’s off, confirm that the tank has been burnt off and look for damaged cables or hoses near the propane.
+If it’s off, confirm that the tank has been burnt off and check the gauge on your main tank.

 Check the Level of Propane in Home